-Thanks to this SW/HW you can take under control your water consumptions.
+Thanks to this SW/HW you can take under control your water consumption.

-The consumption are show via Virtual Com on the PC but are also stored in the internal EEPROM of STM32L053R8.
+The consumption are show on the display and also send via Virtual Com to the PC but are also stored in the internal EEPROM of STM32L053R8.

 For this example we used the: